What can you say about the true meaning of “turn the other cheek?”

 He was pretty clear about human failings and the fact that they would result in errors and wrong interpretations creeping in—not to mention the danger of having the world of darkness weaseling its way in and twisting the truth.
 This of course is part of the package of having unpurified beings roaming around on Earth.
 So direct communications with God’s world was definitely the way to go whenever possible.

-But as happens, these words from the Bible have gotten misinterpreted—sometimes in ignorance and sometimes on purpose.
+But as happens, we misinterpret these words from the Bible—sometimes in ignorance and sometimes on purpose.
 (Those aren’t the only ones.)
 If these words had been understood in their true sense, exactly as Jesus was teaching and as Peter was trying to say—which was to include communications from the world of God—a lot would have happened differently in our history.
 That may shock some people, but there it is.

-There are many, many instances in the Bible where Jesus’ message really can’t be interpreted in any other way.
+There are many, many instances in the Bible where we really can’t interpret Jesus’ message any other way.
 Even these messages written here are evidence that Jesus always intended that we should be in contact with his spirits of truth.
-That very message is part of what Peter was being asked by Jesus to spread.
+That very message is part of what Jesus was asking Peter to spread.

 How to go about this and what laws must be followed to have such communications with spirits of light and truth, well, this wasn’t published, or it was later taken out.
 Technically, there are many different ways for this communication to manifest, one of which was the way Jesus appeared to his disciples after he died.
 His materialization was such a form of communication.